 Creation Reading Course Kit

-The CRC Kit is our main product.
+The Creation Reading Course Kit is our main product.
 It teaches the CRC approach to reading.
 It is packed with information, designed to prevent or solve reading problems.
 Study the principles, exercises, phonograms, math, handwriting, spelling, and reading.
 For excellent success, combine it with plenty of practical work, study of the Scriptures, nature science, and history.
-Start student in Chapter 5 drills, regardless of his age or reading skill.
+Start student in Chapter 6 drills, regardless of his age or reading skill.
 If the student thinks he knows a concept or skill, have him prove it before he takes the next step.

 The CRC Kit is packed with information and keeps most parents busy studying for a month or more before they begin teaching, and students are kept busy for 1-5 years, depending on many variables.
 If the beginning student is a baby, a five-year-old, an eight-year-old, or an older student, it will make a difference.
 The student’s general health, obedience and cooperation, and natural development, changes things.
 The regularity, skill, and diligence with which the teacher instructs are very important considerations.

 This course is designed to prevent or solve reading problems.
 The CRC Kit makes it possible to follow the instructions in the Teacher’s Manual and Teacher’s Guides.
 It contains all the essential principles and many supplies to carry you for at least a year and most often more, when thoroughly taught.